Pharmaceutical analysis- Titration and types ( Volhard's , Fajan and mohr's)

 ✯Titration✯

-" Titration is a technique used in analytical chemistry to determine concentration of unknown solution by using solution of known concentration."
+"Titration is a technique used in analytical chemistry to determine the concentration of an unknown solution by using a solution of known concentration."

-Precipitation titration-;
+Precipitation titration—

 It is used to determine chloride by using silver ions.

-1. Volhard's method-;
+1. Volhard's method—

-• This method involves the determination of halides ( F, Cl,Br and I) ions , anions like phosphate chromate in acidic medium by using silver ions.
+• This method involves the determination of halide (F, Cl, Br, and I) ions and anions like phosphate chromate in an acidic medium by using silver ions.

 Step -1